apache/zookeeper/src/contrib/monitoring/nagios/README.txt

 4. Create a virtual host in Nagios used for monitoring the cluster as a whole -OR-  Create a hostgroup named 'zookeeper-servers' and add all the zookeeper cluster nodes.

-5. Define service checks like I have ilustrated bellow or just use the provided definitions.
+5. Define service checks like I have ilustrated below or just use the provided definitions.

 define service {
     use         generic-service